In the Matter of Certain Opaque Polymers, No. 337-TA-883, Notice, (December 16, 2014)

 The ITC does not deal with spoliation issues regularly, but as can be seen from this decision, the potential consequences—to both client and counsel—can be huge.
 Dow has characterized it as potentially “the worst case of spoliation in ITC history.”
 That would be true in purely monetary terms, but the ITC has in the past issued severe evidentiary sanctions against parties found to have spoliated evidence.
 The Commission is currently considering the briefs, with a decision due within the next couple months.

 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-Katherine Reardon is a principal in the litigation group in the New York office of Fish & Richardson P.C.
-Her practice focuses on patent, copyright, and trademark litigation in federal district courts and in section 337 proceedings before the U.S. International Trade Commission.
-Kate has worked with a wide range of technologies and...
+Katherine Reardon is a principal in the litigation group in the New York* office of Fish & Richardson P.C.
+Her practice focuses on complex patent litigation in district courts around the country, particularly in the Eastern and Western Districts of Texas, the District of Delaware, and the International Trade Commission.
+Her background in...